mcandocia/track_sim/README.md

 * `--remove-filenames` - Remove filenames from output file.
 I only recommend this if you have `--map-filename` specified.

+* '--rasterized-output-prefix' - Prefix for file path if you want raster information + grouping information outputted.
+This should include the path, too.

 * `--no-filter` - Do not filter out `*laps*` or `*starts*`-patterned files.

 * `--weight-smooth` - Uses square of average of nonzero weights rather than multiplying them to increase similarity and effects of overlap.

 * `--weight-center-only` - EXPERIMENTAL.
 Requires a weight of 1 in at least 1 track when computing similarities, but has issues when comparing events that have a lot of tightly interwoven paths (e.g., running on a pill-shaped track).
 I can't quite get the effect to work well, especially for non-directional.
 Workaround: set `--weight-smooth` and use a max manhattan distance of 4 with large weights, except for the last one, possibly.
 Make sure that the bin size is 20-40 meters.
 This is analagous to measuring the overlap of two slightly off-center markers on a sheet of paper.

+### Constants Note

+Many constants are also parameters, too, in case you don't want to manually adjust `constants.py` to change them.
+See `python3 tracksim.py --help` for more information.

 ## Algorithm (General)